Do you accept my insurance?

 Will my insurance pay 100% for the services they cover?

-Typically, plans cover a percentage of treatment rather than the full amount (although many will cover 100% of certain services, like twice-a-year dental cleaning).
-That’s because unlike medical insurance, dental plans are designed to help defray costs – not cover them completely.
+Typically, plans cover a percentage of treatment rather than the total amount (although many will cover 100% of certain services, like twice-a-year dental cleaning).
+That’s because, unlike medical insurance, dental plans are designed to help defray costs – not cover them completely.
 Your plan may not cover all the necessary procedures.

 The more you and your employer pay for insurance, the higher the covered percentage will be and the more procedures it will cover.

 How do I find out how much my insurance covers?